BadRat-in/zsh-supercharge/README.md

 - **zsh-interactive-cd**: Enhances the 'cd' command with interactive features, making directory navigation faster and more intuitive.

 - **zsh-you-should-use**: Reminds you to use Zsh plugins and built-in features, encouraging you to take full advantage of Zsh's capabilities.

+- **zsh-modern-theme**: A modern Zsh theme with color support and prompt customization, making the terminal more visually appealing and user-friendly.

 ## Configuration